Header image

 NOTE: *Cut-off scores: Scores from Wave 1 (2001–2004), the first wave of EDI collection, have been used to create cut-offs that divide children’s scores from all subsequent collections into three categories.
 Comparing to this first collection allows us to determine whether children’s developmental outcomes are getting better or worse.

-Map of scale vulnerability – All maps on the EDI Data Dashboard display rates of vulnerability.
+Map of vulnerability – Scale view– All maps on the EDI Data Dashboard display rates of vulnerability.
 In this module, the map indicates rates of vulnerability for the scale and boundary type selected.
 The darker the colour on the map, the higher the vulnerability rate.
 The zoom feature is available on the map to expand or narrow down a view.
 Hover over an area of interest to see the scale vulnerability rate for that area or click the location to bring up the scale-level outcome data for that location.

-Range in vulnerability chart – The range in vulnerability (scale-level) chart shows the distribution from lowest scale-level vulnerability rate to highest scale-level vulnerability rate for the selected boundary type for that scale.
+Range in vulnerability chart – Scale view – The range in vulnerability (scale-level) chart shows the distribution from lowest scale-level vulnerability rate to highest scale-level vulnerability rate for the selected boundary type for that scale.
 See sample chart below.
 Each bar represents the scale-level vulnerability rate for a specific area within the boundary type.
 The black bar, which appears when a specific area is selected, indicates the scale-level vulnerability rate for that selected area.

 This chart provides helpful context for how the boundary type selected compares to other similar boundaries in terms of vulnerability rates on the scale selected.
 For example, if viewing neighbourhood data, consider whether the neighbourhood is on the lower or higher end of the range, or in the middle.
 It can be helpful to view data across waves to note if the neighbourhood’s position has changed over time or if it has remained in a similar position in comparison to other neighbourhoods in the province on the scale selected.

-Scale Trends Charts – Collecting EDI data over multiple years allows for an improved understanding of trends in children’s development.
+Trend Charts – Scale view – Collecting EDI data over multiple years allows for an improved understanding of trends in children’s development.
 Explore more about EDI scale-level trends over time with the following “Chart Views”:

-• Scale Vulnerability Chart – Shows the scale-level vulnerability rates for the selected area from Wave 2* to the current wave.
+• Scale vulnerability chart – Shows the scale-level vulnerability rates for the selected area from Wave 2* to the current wave.
 A comparison line is shown in grey for the related ‘parent’ boundary/region.
 For example, when viewing a specific school district’s data, the grey line represents All School Districts (BC) — the province overall.
 See sample chart below.

 NOTES: